 Becoming a Minster is both about acknowledging what we already do in serving our city and the wider church and looking to expand this work in the future.
 Being a Minster is also about being a distinctly Christian presence in the city - everything we do comes from the fact that we are a worshipping community of Christians seeking to become more like Jesus.
 Our vocation or calling as a Minster Church includes:

-WORSHIP - As a Minster, we will have a regular 'Minster Community', those who see the congregations as 'their church', and also many occasional worshippers, who join us for certain services.
-Our worship will be expressed in different styles to allow everyone to worship in a way that expresses their spirituality.
-Some regular worshipping members at Hull Minster may in the future commit to a 'rhythm of life' that includes regular prayer for the life of the minster and the city.
+WORSHIP - As a Minster, we have a committed ‘Minster Community', those who see our Sunday congregations as 'their church', and those who volunteer with us and serve on our team.
+We welcome many occasional worshippers who join us for seasonal services or when visiting the city.
+Our worship is expressed in different styles to allow everyone to worship in a way that expresses their spirituality.
+Our weekly Wednesday Lunchtime Communion is a time when we encourage all our regular staff, volunteers and community to worship together in the week.

-TRAINING and RESOURCING - As a Minster, we will continue and expand our work in resourcing other churches through gathered training events, quiet days, mission opportunities and sending out team to train and encourage others in city and region.
-We will also be resourcing people (particularly volunteers) in gaining skills for work and life through their involvement with us.
+TRAINING and RESOURCING - As a Minster, we are continuing to grow our capacity to resource other churches through gathered training events, quiet days and mission opportunities.
+We regularly host ordinands on placement and offer other training opportunities for university students.
+We also resource our volunteers in gaining skills for work and life through their involvement with us.

-CIVIC - As Minster, we continue our civic role in the city, hosting civic events and services, being an encouragement to those involved in governing and caring for our city, and being a 'prophetic voice' of challenge and hope to the city.
-Our church building will be open throughout the week, to welcome visitors, always seeking to offer the love of God to all who come in.
+CIVIC - As Minster, we continue our civic role in the city, hosting civic events and services and being an encouragement to those involved in governing and caring for our city.
+We are a 'prophetic voice' of encouragement, challenge and hope to the city.
+Our church building is open throughout the week to welcome visitors and pilgrims, always seeking to offer the love of God to all who enter.

 Worship: Encounter God in a variety of worship styles on Sundays and throughout the week and be equipped to worship God throughout the week.